windx0303/CODA-19/README.md

 # CODA-19: COVID-19 Open Research Aspect Dataset
-CODA-19 is a human-annotated large-scale scientific abstract dataset, in which human annotators manually labeled all the text segments in each abstract with one of the following *information types*: **Background, Purpose, Method, Finding/Contribution, and Other**.
-This annotation schema is adopted from [SOLVENT by Chan et al. (CSCW'18)](https://dl.acm.org/doi/10.1145/3274300), with minor changes.

-We teamed up with 248 crowd workers on [Amazon Mechanical Turk](https://www.mturk.com/) to exhaustively label **10,966 abstracts**, containing 103,978 sentences, which were further divided into 168,286 text segments, within **10 days** (from April 19, 2020 to April 29, 2020, including the time for worker training and post-task survey).
-These abstracts were randomly selected from the [COVID-19 Open Research Dataset (CORD-19)](https://www.semanticscholar.org/cord19).
+This paper introduces CODA-19, a human-annotated dataset that denotes the **Background, Purpose, Method, Finding/Contribution, and Other** for **10,966 English abstracts** in the [COVID-19 Open Research Dataset](https://www.semanticscholar.org/cord19).
+CODA-19 was created by 248 crowd workers from [Amazon Mechanical Turk](https://www.mturk.com/) collectively within ten days.
-The aggregated crowd labels resulted in **a label accuracy of 82% and an Cohen's kappa coefficient (κ) of 0.74**, comparing against the labels annotated by a biomedical expert on 129 abstracts.
+Each abstract was annotated by nine different workers, and the final labels were obtained by majority voting.
+CODA-19's labels have an accuracy of 82% and an inter-annotator agreement (Cohen's kappa) of 0.74 when compared against expert labels on 129 abstracts.

 The following is an actual abstract (you can see the paper [here](https://www.biorxiv.org/content/10.1101/509141v1.full)) annotated by crowd workers in CODA-19.